DrVenkataRajeshKumar/S15-A/README.md

 Tried different approaches for overlay of foreground on background images.
 Tried GIMP- water mark tool. managed to create 1000 images at a time.
 In search of better approach used Photoshop.
 Recorded actions and implemented in scripts for automation for working on multiple sets of images.
 Managed to create 10000 images at a time i.e. placing one foreground image at 10 different places on all background images.
 Problem with this approach was it took almot 1hour for creating implementations and scripts and generating 10000 images.
 And more frustrating part is, have to creat scripts for new foreground each and every time.
 That means have to work 100 hour to implement with 100 foreground images.
 Finally understood the value of coding and loop implementation.

+Started coding in colab.
 Next problem encountered was to handle large number of images generated in colab.
-Used zip folder to flush generated images into zipfile.
+Used zip folder, to flush, generated images into zipfile.
-Finally after several attempts able to generate 400k images in jest 30 minutes and able to store them in zip file with-out hanging the drive.
+Finally after several attempts able to generate 400k fgbg and fgbg_mask images in jest 1 hour 30 minutes and able to store them in zip file with-out colapsing the drive.
 ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/fgbg.png)